zmarffy/jenkins-inbound-agent-with-docker/README.md

 ## Do I need this

-Probably not, if you're aking that question.
+Probably not, if you're asking that question.
 You might need it if you want to have a Mac do your work for CI/CD processes.